UtrechtUniversity/FAIR-Cheatsheets/README-templates/README_for_FAIR_code.md

 ## Citation (optional)

 Provide clear instructions on how to cite your code or related publications in a research paper or publication.

-On GitHub, you can also add a file CITATION.CFF.
+You can include the citation in the README file or create a separate CITATION.cff file.

 ## Contact

 Include contact information for questions or comments about your code.
 You can also provide clear instructions for how users can provide feedback, contribute, or suggest improvements to your work.